Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Tolland has 31 operational public transport stops, all of which are bus services.
-These stops are served by a total of 44 routes that facilitate 1,000 weekly passenger trips combined.
-The accessibility to these transport services is deemed good, with residents typically residing 244 meters away from the nearest stop.
-As primarily residential, most inhabitants commute outward, predominantly using cars (97%).
-On average, there are 1.2 vehicles per dwelling in Tolland, which is below the regional norm.
-According to the 2021 Census, only 5.1% of residents work from home, potentially influenced by COVID-19 conditions.
+These stops are served by a total of 44 routes that facilitate 1,000 weekly passenger trips.
+The accessibility of these stops is rated as good, with residents typically located 244 meters from the nearest stop.
+As it is predominantly residential, most residents commute outward using private vehicles, which remain the dominant mode of transport at 97%.
+On average, there are 1.2 vehicles per dwelling in Tolland, lower than the regional average.
+According to the 2021 Census, only 5.1% of residents work from home, a figure that may be influenced by COVID-19 conditions.

-Across all routes, service frequency averages 142 trips daily, translating to approximately 32 weekly trips per individual stop.
+The service frequency averages 142 trips per day across all routes, equating to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport